 Of particular note for social media influencers is the restriction on any publication of photos, video or audio recordings.
 There are a small number of exceptions to the law, but none that would sanction an influencer posting details of their family law proceeding on a social media platform.
-If someone acts in contravention of this law, the Federal Circuit Court or Family Court may refer the matter for indictment, on a charge punishable by imprisonment for a year.
+If someone acts in contravention of this law, the Federal Circuit and Family Court of Australia (FCFCA) may refer the matter for indictment, on a charge punishable by imprisonment for a year.
 It is very unlikely that the court would impose this penalty if the posting was inadvertent or non-malicious, but both parties should be aware that the court takes a dim view of parties breaching the restriction.

 Evidence in influencer divorce